Everything DiSC + Five Dysfunctions of a Team = The Five Behaviors of a Cohesive Team

 The online assessment

 Respondents answer survey questions in three sections.
 The first is a set of questions used to determine one’s DiSC profile.
 The following sections evaluate how frequently the team engages in the five behaviors and the team’s culture.

 The assessment is taken and administered online.
 A video will be viewed by participants when they get the link to the assessment.
-When you purchase any QuickStart package, we will set you up with an EPIC administration account from which you will email participants access codes to a survey and be able to track who has completed it and who needs another reminder.
+When you purchase a Five Behaviors package, we will set you up with an EPIC administration account from which you will email participants access codes to a survey and be able to track who has completed it and who needs another reminder.
 The assessment takes about 20 minutes.
 You can decide if the respondents get their report upon completion of the survey or if you want to provide printouts later in a training session.

 The 36-page report explains the model, provides an overview of the respondent’s DiSC style, and poses a number of items for team discussion.
 Discussion items are based upon the scores of the individuals and the team as a whole.